NazaraEngine/ShaderLang/README.md

 [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) is interesting but it requires you to generate SPIR-V offline first, and thus use GLSL/HLSL which I grew out of love after a few years.

-At my working place we're currently using huge HLSL-derived shaders with thousands of lines relying on #include and #pragma once, and it's very impractical and a pain to debug.
+At one of my previous working place we were using huge HLSL-derived shaders with thousands of lines relying on #include and #pragma once, and it's very impractical and a pain to debug.
 The more translation layers you add, the more information you lose.

 NZSL is designed to be small, fast and easy to debug, for example NZSL to GLSL retains a lot of the source code information which could be lost during SSA (SPIR-V) translation, even with debug symbols enabled.